MuhammadKhoshnaw/BasicMVIApp/README.md

 # DB

 The DB module is also an Android module that is heavenly depending on the android framework to cash data locally.
-This module is using Room library to perform it's actions.
+This module is using the Room library to perform its actions.

 ## DBDataSource

-DB data sources is the actual implementation of the Local data source introduced in gateway module.
+DB data sources is the actual implementation of the Local data source introduced in the gateway module.
 Those data sources are using room DB to cash data locally and perform operations on it.

-Our [MovieDBDataSource](db/src/main/java/com/khoshnaw/db/movie/MovieDBDataSource.kt) Implements MovieLocalDataSource interface and give concrete implementation for it. and notice that it takes a MovieDao object in its constructor and using it to perform it's operations. for example updateMovieList function is using insertAll function in MovieDao to insert the movies to the movie table. and notice that it is using toLocalDTO to map the movie entity to MovieLocalDTO which is needed by insertAll method.
+Our [MovieDBDataSource](db/src/main/java/com/khoshnaw/db/movie/MovieDBDataSource.kt) Implements MovieLocalDataSource interface and gives concrete implementation for it. and notice that it takes a MovieDao object in its constructor and uses it to perform its operations. for example, updateMovieList function is using insertAll function in MovieDao to insert the movies to the movie table. and notice that it is using toLocalDTO to map the movie entity to MovieLocalDTO which is needed by insertAll method.